jmlapido/technohub-map-nms/README.md

 **Benefits:**
 - ✅ Isolated environment
-- ✅ Easy updates with `docker-compose pull && docker-compose up -d`
+- ✅ Easy updates with `docker compose pull && docker compose up -d`
 - ✅ Persistent data with volumes
 - ✅ Health checks and auto-restart
 - ✅ Works on any platform with Docker